SafuhSa/Sinuous-Js-game/readme.md

 ### Landing Page

-Sinuous is currently work on all modern browsers.
+Sinuous is currently work on all modern browsers and Ipads as well .

 ![](./images/start.png)

 ### In Game

-While playing, red dots will flash and by time increase speed through incrementing the velocity of moving objects.
+While playing, red dots will flash and they increase speed with time through incrementing the velocity of moving objects.

 ![](./images/ingame.png)